Chasing Vermeer Lesson Plan

 About the Book

 The mystery begins when three people who live in Chicago receive the same, strange letter.
 They are invited to help solve a century-old crime.
 The author of the letter threatens each reader if he or she shows it to the authorities.
 A short time later, a very famous painting, A Lady Writing, vanishes while being transported from a museum in Washington, D.C., to Chicago.
 There are questions to be answered, who took the Vermeer painting and where did they hide it?
-Working against time are two young sleuths, Calder and Petra, who find out their very different strengths complement each other to help solve this mystery.
-The clues woven throughout the book come together to make exciting reading with a surprise ending!
+Working against time are two young sleuths, Calder and Petra, who find out their very different strengths, complement each other and help to solve this mystery.
+The clues woven throughout the book come together to make exciting reading and a surprise ending!

 Set the Stage

 Get students ready to read by showing the front cover and discussing some of these items:

 - Talk about the picture on the front of the book.
 Ask the students to think about what genre they feel the story is by looking at the picture.

 - Open the book and read the first pages in the book together.
 Notice the saying by Charles Fort, the map of the area the story takes place, and then read about the pentominoes and about this story pages.

 - Have the students discuss ways that pentominoes would be important to the story.
 Then read on about the artwork challenge.

 After reading the book, discuss the following with the class: